 Sure, your moving company has insurance, but it may not be enough to cover everything.
 It is your responsibility to acquire additional moving insurance to protect your belongings.

 You can get moving insurance through your moving company or find additional coverage from your own insurance company.
 The choice is yours, but additional moving insurance should not be considered optional; accidents happen and some damage, no matter how careful a mover is, can be expected during the moving process.

 6. Plan When You Move

 It may make sense to start your move at the end of the workday, but rush hour moving will add costs to your move because of Double Drive Time (DDT) laws.
-A commute that takes 30 minutes without traffic can easily turn into a 2 or 3 hour drive; because movers are legally required to bill DDT, that can add a hefty sum to your final moving bill.
+A commute that takes 30 minutes without traffic can easily turn into a 2 or 3-hour drive; because movers are legally required to bill DDT, that can add a hefty sum to your final moving bill.

-Plan to have your movers on their way to the new location during down times in traffic – this means not during morning or afternoon rush hour and in some cases the lunch rush should be avoided.
+Plan to have your movers on their way to the new location during down times in traffic – this means not during morning or afternoon rush hour and in some cases, the lunch rush should be avoided.
 A professional moving company will be flexible and understands any downtime during operational hours is money lost.
 Scheduling during the workday is often not an option.
 If after-hours moving is your only option, make sure both buildings are aware of your move so you have full access to the building’s elevators, stairs, parking lots, and doors.
 One of the costliest office moving mistakes you can make is having movers sit around waiting for a building to be accessible.
-Keep your move productive and moving by taking scheduling into consideration.
+Keep your move productive and moving by taking schedules into consideration.